Bayesian Online Natural Gradient (BONG): Related work

 For NNs and other complicated models, even the variational approximation can be intractable, so methods have been developed to approximately minimize the VI loss.
 Bayes by backprop (\bbb) \citep{BBB} learns a variational distribution on NN weights by iterated GD on the VI loss of \cref{eq:nELBO}.
 They focus on mean-field Gaussian approximations but the approach also applies to other variational families.
 Here we adapt \bbb to online learning to compare to our methods.

 The Bayesian learning rule (\blr) replaces \bbb's GD with NGD \citep{BLR}.
 Several variants of \blr have been developed including \VON and \VOGN for a mean-field Gaussian prior \citep{VON} and \SLANG for a \dlr Gaussian \citep{SLANG}. \Blr has also been used to derive versions of many classic optimizers including SGD, RMSprop and Adam \citep{khan2018fast,BLR,lin2024sqrtfree,shen2024IVON}.
-Although \blr has been applied to online learning, we are particularly interested in Bayesian filtering including in nonstationary environments, where observations must be processed one at time and updates are based on the posterior from the previous step, often in conjunction with SSM dynamics.
+Although \blr has been applied to online learning, we are particularly interested in Bayesian filtering including in nonstationary environments, where observations must be processed one at time and updates are based on the posterior from the previous step, often in conjunction with parameter dynamics.
 We therefore develop filtering versions of \blr to compare to \bong, some of which reduce to \VON, \VOGN and \SLANG in the batch setting, while others are novel.
 We also note \blr is a mature theory including several clever tricks we have not yet incorporated into our framework.

+\cite{BLR} observe that conjugate updating is equivalent to one step of \blr with learning rate 1.
+This is similar to our \cref{thm:exact-when-conjugate} except that \blr retains the KL term in the variational loss. \Blr and \bong agree in this case because the gradient of the KL is zero on \blr's first iteration: $\nabla_{\vpsi=\vpsi_{t|t-1}}\KLpq{q_{\vpsi}}{q_{\vpsi_{t|t-1}}}=0$.
+Therefore \bong can be seen as a special case of \blr with one update step per observation and learning rate 1.
+Our contribution is to recognize that doing a single update step allows the KL term to be dropped entirely, yielding a substantially simpler algorithm which our experiments show also performs better.

-While \blr allows alternative losses in place of the NLL in \cref{eq:online-variational-loss}, other work has further generalized VI by replacing the KL term with other divergences \citep{knoblauch2022optimization}.
-Our approach fits within that framework in that it drops the divergence altogether.
+While \blr allows alternative losses in place of the NLL in \cref{eq:online-variational-loss}, we can also replacing the KL term with other divergences \citep{knoblauch2022optimization}.
+Our approach fits within that "generalized VB" framework in that it drops the divergence altogether.
 Our approach of implicitly regularizing to the prior using a single NGD step is also similar to the implicit MAP filter of \citep{bencomo2023implicit} which performs truncated GD from the prior mode.
 The principal difference is they perform GD on model parameters ($\vtheta_t$) while we do NGD on the variational parameters ($\vpsi_t$).
 Thus \bong maintains a full prior and posterior while IMAP is more concerned with how the choice of optimizer can substitute for explicit tracking of covariance.